jogurtman/homeassistant-charts/README.md

 ## Disclaimer
 This Add-On was originally designed for personal use only.
 Therefore, unfortunately, comments and good documentation are missing.
-The reason I created this is because I wanted to personalize the "energy-devices-graph" card which is only shown in the "Energy" tab.
+The reason this was created is because I wanted to personalize the "energy-devices-graph" card which is only shown in the "Energy" tab.
 Furthermore, the only reason I have published this is because I thought anyone would like to personilize that specific chart too.
 This is my first .js script.
 USE AT YOUR OWN RISK!